directvt/vtm/doc/character_geometry.md

     ```bash
     printf "👩‍👩‍👧‍👧\UD0033\n"
     ```
 - Example 2.
-Output 6x2 character:
+Output a 6x2 character (by stacking two 3x1 fragments on top of each other):
   - `pwsh`
     ```pwsh
     "👩‍👩‍👧‍👧`u{D00C9}`n👩‍👩‍👧‍👧`u{D00F6}"